NTHU-LSALAB/sb/README.md

 ### Runner

 Runners are used to actually run each test case, specified by the test cases' name.
+See `runners/` in this repository for examples.

 `xjudge` runs each test case with: `runner [--debug] casename executable`.
 Where:
    * `runner` is the absolute path of the runner